-When you think of Vitamin C, you might think of citrus fruits and what to take when you have a cold.
+When you think of liposomal vitamin c for sale by Quicksliver Scientific, you might think of citrus fruits and what to take when you have a cold.
 But did you know that your skin needs Vitamin C too?
 It’s one of the most powerful free radical fighters in existence, and a key component of collagen, which keeps your skin supple and young-looking.

 You need Vitamin C in your diet, but the best way to make sure that your skin has what it needs is to apply it directly to your face.
 Vitamin C – like all vitamins – is subject to oxidation and deterioration when exposed to the air.

 For that reason, applying a Vitamin C serum – one specially formulated to prevent oxidation – allows your skin to get the full benefit of the restorative power of Vitamin C. Some people think that because you incorporate serums in your skincare routine, then you can’t add in oils.
 Of course you can!
 If you want to add more moisture to your skin after using a serum, you can buy cbda oil or lavender oil (any oil you prefer) and add a couple of drops in your moisturiser.
 This way, you are getting the moisture you need and are preventing the dry air from taking away the moisture that will leave you feeling dry.
 That’s not what you want, especially not in the winter.

 Table of Contents

 - 1 How Does Vitamin C Protect Your Skin?

 - 2 What Ingredients Should You Look for in a Vitamin C Serum?

 - 3 What is the Best Form of Vitamin C for Your Skin?

 - 4 Is Oil-Based or Water-Based Vitamin C Most Effective?